Must-Know Information About Florida's Landlord Tenant Laws

 Landlord entering a tenant-occupied property

 - Tenants must allow their landlord to enter the dwelling to make repairs or show the unit to prospective buyers, within reason.
-If the tenant refuses, the landlord should notify the tenants in writing that they must allow access within seven days of receiving the notice.
 If they don’t, the landlord has the right to terminate the lease and move for an eviction.
 (Section 83.53, Florida Statutes (Landlord and Tenant))

 - For repairs, a landlord must notify the tenant at least 24 hours’ notice before entering the dwelling and must ensure that the repairs are conducted between 7:30 a.m. and 8 p.m.
 (Section 83.53(2), Florida Statutes)